Beers15/City-explorer/README.md

 ## Getting Started

+To run the backend of this application please refer to the README for that portion of the application [here](https://github.com/Beers15/city-explorer-api/blob/main/README.md)
 Clone repo and install necessary packages+dependencies by running 'npm i' command.
 Run 'npm start' command and open up application in browser at 'localhost:3000'.
 Must have valid API key from LocationIQ to run.

 ## Architecture